Teyras/MT/text/chapters/430_scaling_implementation_sketch.md

 balancer (the broker in the case of ReCodEx) must be responsible for publishing performance data.

-In the case of AWS, this can be done either by invoking an HTTP API or a command line program[@AWSCustomMetrics].
-We presume that such interface is also available with other cloud providers.
-For the ReCodEx broker, using the HTTP API is certainly preferred over the CLI, since the infrastructure for working with HTTP requests is already implemented there.
+On most cloud platforms, this can be done either by invoking an HTTP API or using a command line program.
+This is the case for AWS[@AWSCustomMetrics] and Microsoft Azure[@AzureCustomMetrics] (which also provides an SDK for direct instrumentation of the monitored program).
+For the ReCodEx broker, using an HTTP API is certainly preferred over the CLI, since the infrastructure for working with HTTP requests is already implemented there.

-For other use cases, leveraging a performance monitoring solution such as Prometheus[@Prometheus] could be a possibility.
+For non-cloud use cases, leveraging a performance monitoring solution such as Prometheus[@Prometheus] could be a possibility.
 For Prometheus in particular, a C++ client library exists that could be used to instrument the broker to send queue usage statistics that would be stored and processed by an auto-scaler.